eeemrann/eeemrann/README.md

 ## <img align="left" src='https://media.giphy.com/media/l1J9qemh1La8b0Rag/giphy.gif' width="100px"> Let's Dive Into My Github
 Thanks for visiting my profile.
 Here are a few things you can check out!
 Currently, I'm focused on improving my Python and problem solving skills!
 The adventure never ends!
+Feel free to reach me: **securedbymahdi@gmail.com**
-- Aspiring cybersecurity & data science professional with a knack for problem-solving.Feel free to reach me: **securedbymahdi@gmail.com**
+- Aspiring cybersecurity & data science professional with a knack for problem-solving.
 - 3rd-year CSE student | Coding in Python, C, and C++ | AI enthusiast.
 - Passionate about coding, math, and building innovative solutions.
 - Data science enthusiast aiming for a research-driven career in tech.